anshaljkk/demoscene/README.md

 # demoscene

-trying to make a 3d renderer in c++. got it working but its really slow and the math is probably wrong in some places
+made a 3d renderer in c++. got it working

-it renders to the terminal using ascii characters. looks cool i think

 ## how to run